COVID-19 Update: March 2021

 Philadelphia, PA.
 USA

-The recommendations are evolving rapidly; we will do our best to update you on a regular basis.
-ICC
+Please remember, the recommendations are evolving rapidly; the ICC will do their best to update you on a regular basis.

 Explaining Covid-19 to children

 Probably best known as the illustrator of classic children’s books such as ‘The Gruffalo’ and ‘The Room on the Broom’, Axel Scheffler has teamed up with some doctors, teachers, a mental health professional and Nosy Crow publishers to produce a book to explain Covid-19 to children.
 The book is beautifully illustrated and is a useful tool for parents to share with chidlren to address some of the many questions and concerns children may be having at present.